Revenge on Your Mind

 But from here, you have two directions you can go:

-These feelings cover up your vulnerability.
+These feelings cover up your vulnerability and defend your honor.
 But because you decided the event should not have happened, your mind can’t let it go.
 It works day and night to find closure—by replaying the injury, stacking the evidence against them, and imagining revenge.
 Each time you remember the offense, your mind is dragged across the knife point again.
 In this way, resentment binds you to suffering and perpetuates the damage.
 That’s why it’s called re-sentiment: it’s literally the re-feeling, the re-living, the re-opening of the wound.
-Eventually, this habit hurts you more than the original offence.
+Ironically, this habit eventually hurts you more than the original offence.

-Instead of endlessly circling around the offense, you allow yourself to face the helplessness, the grief, and the humiliation that you felt.
+Instead of circling endlessly around past offenses in your mind, you allow yourself to face the helplessness, the grief, and the humiliation that you felt.
 You affirm your own worth and find someone who can offer you empathy and the validation that you deserve better.
-It doesn’t have to come from the perpetrator to have a profound effect.
-Then, you stop resisting the fact that it did happen, and no amount of replaying or avenging can undo it.
-Lastly, you learn from the experience—so the wound doesn’t just close, but you can prevent it from recurring again, without giving up the hopes that led you there in the first place.
+It doesn’t even have to come from the perpetrator to have a profound effect.
+Then, you stop resisting the fact that it did happen, and that no amount of replaying or avenging can undo it.
+Lastly, you learn from the experience—so the wound doesn’t just close, but you can prevent it from recurring again, without giving up the hopes that you were pursuing in the first place, although with new wisdom.

 Then you let it go—not because you should, but because you finally can.
 And you reintegrate into relationships and society.
 Even if you don’t agree with everything that happens in your community or the world, you’re still an important example who advocates for positive change with a light heart and a love for people.